 (1) McCauley, D.E., M.F.
 Bailey, N.A.
 Sherman, M.Z.
 Darnell.
 2005.
 Evidence for paternal transmission and heteroplasmy in the mitochondrial genome of Silene vulgaris, a gynodioecious plant.
 Heredity 95: 50-58.
 PDF

 Marine Field Ecology is offered at LUMCON during the summer.
 This course focuses on introducting students to the marine environment through a number of excursions to local habitats throughout the Louisiana Coastal Zone.
 Students spend the first two weeks of the course exploring the local environment and learning basic principles of marine ecology.
 The second two weeks of the course are devoted to original research projects conducted in groups of 2–3 students.
 The 2014 syllabus can be downloaded here.

-Introduction to Marine Biology (Biol 283/284) is offered during the Fall semester.
+Introduction to Marine Biology (BIOL 283/284) is offered during the Fall semester.
 This course has two primary objectives.
 The first is for students to gain an understanding of and appreciation for life in the the marine environment.
 The second goal is for students to develop a mechanistic understanding of the processes structuring marine populations, communities, and ecosystems.
 We will take a process-based approach to study the diversity of life in the oceans, the interactions between these organisms, and the interactions between organisms and their environment.
-The 2014 syllabus can be downloaded here (Biol 283, lecture) and here (Biol 284, lab).
+The 2014 syllabi can be downloaded here (Biol 283, lecture) and here (Biol 284, lab).

 Prior to coming to Nicholls, I taught several courses at the University of Texas at Austin, including Marine Invertebrates, Marine Environmental Science, and Laboratory Studies in Marine Ecology.